 What happened to Ye Olde Commons (YOC)?

 Our residential summer camp was called Ye Olde Commons for years because that was the name of the campground that hosted our camp.
 The site is under new ownership and there is a lot of work being done on the camp infrastructure.
-This plus the pandemic AND scheduling issues has resulted in a new location for our sleepaway camp for this year at least.
-For now, we are using a generic name but may come up with something more in line with our story as we get closer to the event.
+This plus the pandemic AND scheduling issues has resulted in a new location for our sleepaway camps going forward.
+For now, we are using the generic name “Residential Camp” until our writers are ready to reveal the plot for the week.

 Are adults CORI checked?

-All adults who walk on site are CORI/SORI checked before they can begin their employment/volunteering.
+All adults who walk onto the site (paid & volunteer) are CORI/SORI checked before they can begin working with us.
 In addition, we renew these checks every year to make sure we are kept up to date.
 All staff members are personally interviewed by the Director and Office Manager and usually come from past community involvement (graduate students, parents/guardians, siblings, etc).

 What is the ratio of youth to leadership positions?

-How do you handle bullying, hazings and abuse?
+How do you handle bullying, hazing and abuse?